I never imagined myself playing at this level - Thomas Partey

 In 2014, Partey joined La Liga side UD Almería also in a temporary deal.

-However, the dynamic midfielder returned to Atletico in 2015 and he is now a key man for the team making over 150 appearances for the club.
+However, the dynamic midfielder returned to Atletico in 2015.
+He is now a kingpin for the team making over 150 appearances for the club.

 According to him, he never imagined himself playing at the top level as a footballer.